knobs-dials/duppy/README.md

+Examples:

+* Just list what is duplicate:

+        duppy .

+* fast and rough estimate of possible savings: ignore files smaller than 500KB (they would be most IO and probably little savings), assume files are identical after 32MB (when there are _large_ duplicates, they'll clobber your cache.
+Less reading is fine when you only want an estimation)

+        duppy -s 500K -a 32M /dosgames

+* work on the the specific files we mention, and no recursion if that includes a directory

+        duppy -R frames_*

+* When you have many files, e.g. checking all files between 1M and 2M, then 2 and 3, etc. is likelier to fit in page cache, and not clobber it so fast (also so that repeated runs are served from RAM)

+        duppy -s 15M -S 20M /data/varied

+* If you find duplicates, and any of them is in a directory called justdownloaded, choose that to delete

+        duppy . -d -n --delete-path=/justdownloaded/

 Notes / warnings:
 =====
-* think about what your delete rules mean.
-It'll refuse to delete every copy, but you can still make a mess for yourself.
-* I have done basic sanity tests, but don't trust this blindly on files you haven't backed up.

-* Does not consider symlinks readable files, so won't delete them or consider them duplictes of the things they point to.
-* ...but note it can still _break_ symlinks (to not do that, it have to scan the entire filesystem)

 * safe around hardlinks in that it avoids adding the same inode twice.
 There is no space to be saved, and you're probably hardlinking for a reason.
 (We could still report them, though)

-* you may wish to check files between e.g. 1MB and 2MB, then 100KB and 1MB, and so on, because if you run one such subrange repeatedly (looking at the report), most data will still be in the page cache and you won't clobber that cache as fast
+* Skips symlinks - does not consider them to be files, so won't delete the links or consider their content.
+* ..but: it can still _break_ symlinks (and ensuring we won't would require scanning all mounted filesystems)

+* On delete logic:
+** think about what your delete rules mean.
+It'll refuse to delete every copy, but you can still make a mess for yourself.
+** Standard disclaimer: While I have done basic sanity tests, but don't use any of the delete stuff on files you haven't backed up.